Edson1337/devbot-gh-assistant/README.md

 - ⚡ Fast and efficient processing
 - 🔗 Complete GitHub API integration

+## Demo Repository

+Check out a practical demonstration of this assistant's capabilities in the [MCP Test Repository](https://github.com/Edson1337/mcp-test), where the following operations were successfully automated:

+- ✅ **Repository Creation** - Created a new repository from scratch
+- ✅ **Branch Management** - Created and managed feature branches
+- ✅ **File Operations** - Uploaded and managed files through the assistant
+- ✅ **Pull Request Workflow** - Opened and merged pull requests automatically
+- ✅ **Issue Management** - Created and closed issues programmatically

+This demo showcases the real-world capabilities of the DevBot GitHub Assistant in automating common GitHub workflows.

 ## Architecture

 This assistant leverages Model Context Protocol (MCP) servers to provide specialized tools and capabilities, enabling seamless interaction with GitHub's ecosystem through standardized interfaces.